jasondchambers/mydevenv/README.md

 Visit the [Github page](https://github.com/tmux/tmux/wiki) to download if needed.

+The .tmux.conf file can be found in my [dot-files repo](https://github.com/jasondchambers/dot-files).
+Basically, I use tmux-plugins and dracula to trick out the status bar.

 ## Docker

 I used Docker desktop on macOS.
 I just use vanilla Docker on Linux.